ethz-pes/AI-mag/README.md

 It should be noted that COMSOL is only required to run the FEM simulations, not for the ANN/regression or the inductor design evaluation.
 In other word, COMSOL is required to generate the ANN training set, but not for running the design tool.

-The toolbox was tested with the following Python setup (for ANN with Keras and TensorFlow):
+The tool is tested with the following Python setup (for ANN with Keras and TensorFlow):
 * Tested with Python 3.6.8
 * Numpy 1.18.1
 * TensorFlow 2.1.0

 However, the toolbox can work without Python, as long as the Python ANN engine is not used.

-The toolbox was tested with the following operating systems:
+The tool is known to run with the following operating systems:
 * Linux Ubuntu 18.04.4 LTS
 * Microsoft Windows 10

-The following softwares were used to generate ressources but are not required to run the code:
+The following softwares were used to generate resources but are not required to run the code:
 * Adobe Illustrator 2020 - generating the GUI artwork
 * Wolfram Mathematica 12 - generating analytical solutions